crescent-network/crescent/docs/Tutorials/localnet/README.md

 ---
 Title: Localnet
-Description: A tutorial of how to build `farmingd` and bootstrap local network.
+Description: A tutorial of how to build `crescentd` and bootstrap local network.
 ---

 ### Get farming module source code